erickschulz/NPDECODES/README.md

 * git (not strictly needed, you could also download the repo as .zip file)

 ## Getting started
+This section is suited only for your own computer.
+To build the codes on the student computers of ETH see below.
 Open a terminal and type
 ```
 git clone git@github.com:erickschulz/NPDECODES.git
 cd NPDECODES/